gwijthoff/tacitmedia/resources.md

 [AI Now Institute](https://ainowinstitute.org/), research center at NYU

+[Platform Cooperativism](https://platform.coop/about), "Making good on the early promise of the Web to decentralize the power of apps, protocols, and websites, platform co-ops allow households with low and volatile income to benefit from the shift of labor markets to the Internet."

 [Open Technology Fund](https://www.opentech.fund/) in DC, supporting global Internet freedom projects

 [My Data](https://mydata.org), international org with local hubs that "empower individuals with their personal data"